Mark Rothko: Development of style

 Rothko's work has been described in eras.
-His early period (1924-1939) saw representational art inflected by impressionism, usually depicting urban scenes.
-His middle, "transitional" years (1940-1950) involved phases of figurative mythological abstraction, "biomorphic" abstraction, and "multiforms", the latter being canvases with large regions of color.
-Rothko's transitional decade was influenced by World War II, which prompted him to seek novel expression of tragedy in art.
-During this time Rothko was influenced by ancient Greek tragedians such as Aeschylus and his reading of Nietzsche's The Birth of Tragedy.
-In Rothko's mature or "classic" period (1951-1970), he consistently painted rectangular regions of color, intended as "dramas" to elicit an emotional response from the viewer.
+His early period (1924–1939) saw representational art inflected by impressionism, usually depicting urban scenes.
 In 1936, Rothko began writing a book, never completed, about similarities between the art of children and the work of modern painters.
 According to Rothko, the work of modernists, influenced by primitive art, could be compared to that of children in that "child art transforms itself into primitivism, which is only the child producing a mimicry of himself."
 In this manuscript, he observed: "Tradition of starting with drawing in academic notion.
 We may start with color."
 Rothko was using fields of color in his aquarelles and city scenes.
 His style was already evolving in the direction of his renowned later works.
-Despite this newfound exploration of color, Rothko turned his attention to other formal and stylistic innovations, inaugurating a period of surrealist paintings influenced by mythological fables and symbols.
+In the 1930s, Rothko and Gottlieb together worked through intellectual perceptions and opinions they had about contemporary art.
+By the 1940s, both artists were delving into mythology for themes and forms, tapping into what could be considered universal consciousness.

+This period extended into his middle, "transitional" years (1940–1950), continuing incorporation of mythical and "biomorphic" abstraction, and "multiforms", the latter being canvases with large regions of color.
+Rothko's transitional decade was influenced by World War II, which prompted him to seek novel expression of tragedy in art.
+During this time Rothko was influenced by ancient Greek tragedians such as Aeschylus and his reading of Nietzsche's The Birth of Tragedy.

+In Rothko's mature or "classic" period (1951–1970), he consistently painted rectangular regions of color, intended as "dramas" to elicit an emotional response from the viewer.

 Maturity

 Rothko separated temporarily from his wife Edith in mid-1937.
 They reconciled several months later, but their relationship remained tense and they would divorce in 1944.
-On February 21, 1938, Rothko finally became a citizen of the United States, prompted by fears that the growing Nazi influence in Europe might provoke the sudden deportation of American Jews.
+On February 21, 1938, Rothko finally became a citizen of the United States.
 Concerned about antisemitism in America and Europe, Rothko abbreviated his name from "Markus Rothkowitz" to "Mark Rothko".
 The name "Roth", a common abbreviation, was still identifiably Jewish, so he settled upon "Rothko."